testdrivenio/django-social-auth/draft.md

 {% endblock content %}
 ```

 `home.htm` contains the login button and logout button.
-Finally we need to create a view to to serve `home.htm`.
+Finally, we need to create a view to serve `home.htm`.

 ```python
 social_login/views.py